Timthreetwelve/TimVer/TimVer/Readme.txt

 Uninstalling
 ============
 To uninstall use the regular Windows add/remove programs feature.
-If you are not planning to reinstall you may want to delete the files and folders in %localappdata%\T_K\TimVer*.

 Notices and License
 ===================
 TimVer was written in C# by Tim Kennedy.
-Graphics files were created by Tim Kennedy.
+TimVer requires .Net Framework version 4.8.

+TimVer uses the following icons & packages:

 Icons are from the Fugue Icons set https://p.yusukekamiyamane.com/

+Json.net from Newtonsoft https://www.newtonsoft.com/json

+TinyCsvParser from Philipp Wagner https://github.com/bytefish/TinyCsvParser

+Inno Setup was used to create the installer. https://jrsoftware.org/isinfo.php

 MIT License
 Copyright (c) 2019 - 2020 Tim Kennedy